GUIDING IMGS TO MATCH INTO THEIR DREAM US RESIDENCY

 How do you know you if you are eligible?

-SOAP applicants can start preparing applications in the AAMC ERAS system.
+10:00 AM EST: Applicants learn if they are matched.
+SOAP-eligible unmatched and partially matched applicants can access the List of Unfilled Programs in the R3 system.
 Applicants and their representatives CANNOT communicate with a program until contacted by that program.

-Programs begin creating SOAP preference lists.
-(Applicants do not submit a preference list for SOAP).
+11:00 AM EST: Programs begin creating SOAP preference lists in the R3 system (applicants do not submit a preference list for SOAP).

 Applicant deadline to accept/reject Round 1 offers.